cascadiajs/2012.cascadiajs.com/proposal/stream-all-things_raynos.md

 Description
 -----------

-Streams are awesome.
-Witness what happens when you use them everywhere for everything.
+Witness why streams are awesome and what happens when you use them everywhere for everything.

-We'll walk through what the new 0.9 streams look like.
-We then look at how functional programming and streams play nicely.
+We will walk through what the new 0.9 streams look like.
+We then look at how functional programming with streams plays nicely.
 Once we have functional programming we can just pile on the abstractions until we have a fully working streaming web application, with all the usual features (reactive, real-time, distributed, peer to peer, etc)

 Speaker Bio
 -----------